stevejburge/logtivity/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Logtivity is the best activity log plugin for WordPress.
-Keep an accurate activity log of everything happening on your WordPress site.
+Keep accurate activity logs of everything happening on your WordPress site.

 == Description ==

 <strong>Logtivity is an activity log that helps you understand exactly what’s happening on your WordPress site.</strong><br />

 [Logtivity](https://logtivity.io) is the best activity log for WordPress.
 You can record all the user activity on your site.
-Then you can turn the activity log data into beautiful, useful charts.
+Then you can turn your activity logs into beautiful, useful charts.
 You can also use the activity log data to send notifications to email or Slack.
 Plus, you can easily search and export the information.

 If you have customers on your WordPress site, you’ll find Logtivity to be invaluable.
 Because Logtivity records all the important activity, you can see real customer journeys across your WordPress site.
 This can be incredibly helpful for customer support: the activity log will show exactly what a user has done on your site.